NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 );
 ```

-These are great if when you want your app to do something in response to the user clicking the menu item or pressing
+These are great when you want your app to do something in response to the user clicking the menu item or pressing
-the hotkey combo.
+a hotkey combo.

 ### Link items